odionjulius7/odionjulius7/README.md

 Frontend React Web Developer
 ----------------------------

-I've been learning to code for 2years. after switching careers.i have found a passion for frontend development...
+i have found a passion for frontend development...

 * 🌍  I'm based in Lagos, nigeria.
 * ✉️  You can contact me at [odionjulius7@gmail.com](mailto:odionjulius7@gmail.com)